Biden's legal team found another batch of classified documents in search of second location

 Pressed on whether the way the situation has played out has undercut the president's longstanding public commitment to transparency, Jean-Pierre responded, "When his lawyers realized that these documents were there, they turned them over to the Archives.
 They did the right thing."

-Attorney General Merrick Garland has asked the US attorney in Chicago to review the matter, a source familiar with the matter previously told CNN, a process that is still in the preliminary stage.
+Attorney General Merrick Garland has asked the US attorney in Chicago to review the matter, a source familiar with the matter previously told CNN, a process that is still in a preliminary stage.

 That US attorney, John Lausch Jr., has already completed the initial part of his inquiry, a source familiar with his work told CNN.
 He has provided his preliminary findings to Garland, the source said.